Plano, TX - Tuesday November 7, 2023

 Learning Objectives:

-4. Examine sound control design methods for walls and floors using sustainable, mold-resistant fiberboards made from recycled materials
+4. Examine sound control design methods for walls and floors using sustainable, mold-resistant cellulosic fiberboards made from recycled materials

 3:20 pm